ElAlbany/News-managment-system/README.md

                          (return index for user only)

-             2- register : when you take username it should be unique for both admin and user , no 2 account  have the same username so maybe you need to create additional 2 functions to check username in admin list and user list
+             2- register : when you take username it should be unique for both admin and user , no 2 account  have the same username so maybe you need to create additional 2 functions to check username in admin list and user list. last thing return username and passord to main again.

        ----------------------------------------------------------------------------------------------------